& Gender Relationships

 challenges to knightly prowess, women often appear, sometimes nameless,

-to guide a knight to his next adventure, clue him in on a resolution,
+to guide a knight to his next adventure, clue him in on a problem's resolution,

 or test his virtue.
 It has been speculated that these convenient